menu

 People

-Also, if you're nearing retirement age, or in retirement, the Talpa is an excellent choice for you to consider for top-quality retirement living.
-This neighborhood is rated by NeighborhoodScout as among the top 5.7% of retiree-friendly neighborhoods in New Mexico, combining peace and quiet, safety from crime, and offering diverse housing options from which retirees can choose.
+In addition, if you're nearing retirement age, or in retirement, the Talpa is an excellent choice for you to consider for top-quality retirement living.
+This neighborhood is rated by NeighborhoodScout as among the top 6.2% of retiree-friendly neighborhoods in New Mexico, combining peace and quiet, safety from crime, and offering diverse housing options from which retirees can choose.
 Maybe it's because of these amenities that a large proportion of the residents here are college educated seniors, mixed with other age groups.
 For these and other reasons, NeighborhoodScout identifies this neighborhood as a top-notch place to consider if you are thinking of or planning to retire in New Mexico.

 Real Estate